 Palliative Care SA - 08 8271 1643

-The National Palliative Care StrategyThe National Palliative Care Strategy 2010 – Supporting Australians to Live Well at the End of Life (the Strategy) represents the combined commitments of the Australian, state and territory governments, palliative care service providers and community based organisations.
-It guides the development and implementation of palliative care policies, strategies and services across Australia.
+The National Palliative Care StrategyThe National Palliative Care Strategy 2010 – Supporting Australians to Live Well at the End of Life (the Strategy) represents the combined commitments of the Australian, state and territory governments, palliative care service providers and community based organisations to the development and implementation of palliative care policies, strategies and services that are consistent across Australia.

 The Strategy has four goal areas:

 Awareness and Understanding

 - To significantly improve the appreciation of dying and death as a normal part of the life continuum.

 - To enhance community and professional awareness of the scope of, and benefits of timely and appropriate access to palliative care services.